SuLab/WikidataIntegrator/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SuLab/WikidataIntegrator/main)
 [<img src="https://img.shields.io/badge/slack-@genewiki/wdi_bot_dev-green.svg?logo=slack">](https://suwulab.slack.com/archives/C014ADW3SGZ)

-# Slack channel
+# Telegram channel
-We have a slack channel for Wikidata bot developers using the Wikidata Integrator.
-Send us a [request](mailto:andra@micel.io) to join this channel.
+We have a telegram channel for Wikidata bot developers using the Wikidata Integrator.
+Follow [this link](https://t.me/wikidata_integrator) to join this channel.

 # Installation #
 The easiest way to install WikidataIntegrator is using `pip` or `pip3`.
 WikidataIntegrator supports python 3.6 and higher, hence the suggestion for pip3.
 If python2 is installed pip will lead to an error indicating missing dependencies.